MA Digital Performance

 You can opt to study for the full MA (180 credits), a PgDip (120 credits) or a PgCert(60 credits).

 You can also register as an associate student to complete a single module for CPD.
 On completion of a single module, you may wish to complete further modules and progress your studies to a named award.
 Contact Bianca Mastrominico for more information on single module study.

 Teaching, learning and assessment

-Teaching comprises a combination of workshops, lectures, seminars, tutorials, case studies, simulation exercises, projects, as well as periods of practice-based learning.
-Assessment throughout the course will take a variety of forms, including practical digital performances, video essays, reports, research proposals, as well as a practice-based dissertation for the final MA component.
+Assessments throughout the course are designed to further support skill attainment and practical development.
+As such, they take a variety of forms, including practical digital performances, video essays, research proposals, as well the option to undertake a practice-based dissertation for the final MA qualification component.